 With such great momentum came investment offers.
 But an offer from Vivian’s father, a big-time hog farmer, called out the loudest.
-He offered to help her open her own restaurant South of Houston Street (Shoo) – way south!
+He offered to help her open her own restaurant South of Houston Street (Soho) – way south!
 The Deep South to be exact: Kinston, North Carolina, an area known for its history in tobacco cultivation and BBQ joints.
-Vivian and her husband Ben (a Chicago-raised professional artist) found the offer too good to resist and packed up their Manhattan life for a new opportunity.
+Vivian and her husband Ben (a Chicago-raised professional artist) found the offer too good to resist and packed up their NYC life for a new opportunity.
 The girl who said she’d never go back was heading home.

 She soon realized the cooking techniques she learned in NYC could be applied to her “grandmother’s ingredients,” the bounty grown and raised by local farmers.
 In true farm-to-table fashion, audiences follow Vivian into the fields as she travels from cornfields to strawberry patches to hog farms to hunt down the ingredients that drive her seasonal menus.

-Featuring: Vivian Howard & Ben
+Featuring: Vivian Howard & Ben Knight

 Also featuring: Staff of Chef & the Farmer, The Howard Family

 Producer/Director: Cynthia Hill